The Garden Route and Karoo – the ultimate 2 week road trip

 Don’t want to drive?
 This 6 day tour covers many of the highlights I’ve covered above, it’s all-inclusive, inexpensive…and you don’t have to drive.

-If you made it all the way down here, thanks for reading the post!
+If you made it all the way down here, thanks for reading!

 So, what do you think?
 What would be your highlight in the region?